VincentVanCode101/craft-deprecated/docs/java-maven-default.md

-## Java Maven No Framework Template
+## Java Maven Template

+---

 ## Overview

-This document describes the files and structure of the `java` template (maven with not dependencies) used by the `Craft` CLI tool.
-This template creates a lightweight Java project using Maven without any specific frameworks, enabling quick setup and easy customization.
-It also explains how to get the project up and running in a docker container
+This document describes the structure and features of the Java Maven template provided by the `Craft` CLI tool.
+This lightweight template creates a Java project using Maven without specific frameworks, enabling quick setup and easy customization.
+It also includes instructions for running the project in a Docker container.

+---

+## How to Start the Project Using Docker

+The Java Maven project template is configured to run in a Docker container, ensuring a consistent and isolated development environment.
+Follow the steps below to build, start, and interact with the project.

+---

-### **Steps to Start the Project**
+### Steps to Start the Project

-#### **1. Build and Start the Docker Environment**
+#### 1. Build and Start the Docker Environment

-Use the provided `docker-compose.dev.yml` file to build and start the development container.
+Use the `docker-compose.dev.yml` file to set up and start the development environment.

 - **Build the container:**
   ```bash